 There are pros and cons.
 On one hand, if your online store isn’t offering some sort of free shipping, you are probably missing out on some sales.
 On the other, the auto parts industry hasn’t gotten to the point where you absolutely have to offer free shipping…only that day is probably coming, especially for after-market parts retailers.

 But in the here and now, we recommend testing free shipping (or inexpensive flat-rate shipping) on your site to see what impact it has on sales.
-Try running a “free shipping sale”, test the impact of offering free shipping on orders over $199, offer free shipping on all suspension parts, etc. just to see what happens.
+Try running a “free shipping sale” – test the impact of offering free shipping on orders over $199 or offer free shipping on all suspension parts (for example) – just to see what happens.
 If you see a big lift in sales, it will be much easier to implement a full free shipping policy.